Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Index.md

 ## Getting Started

-Visit our [randomization tutorial doc](../Tutorial/TUTORIAL.md) to get started using the perception package's randomization tools in an example project.
+Visit the [Perception Tutorial](../Tutorial/TUTORIAL.md) to get started using the perception package's randomization tools in an example project.